Core tools of a Startup UI & UX Designers

 I absolutely love this app for making personal notes, as it’s extremely clean and lets you focus on the content you’re writing.
 I use the iPad version when I’m on the go.
-In fact, this article was written first in iA Writer on an iPad when I was on my way to San Francisco.
 Note that a good alternative to iA Writer is Evernote.

 Research & Testing: